It’s

 339. Los Angeles Rams: Evan Pocic, C, LSU

-440. Cincinnati Bengals: Charles Harris, EDGE, Missouri
+440. Cincinnati Bengals: Charles Harris, EDGE,

 441. San Diego Chargers: Marcus Williams, S, Utah